 Do the Dishes

 Quick Cleaning trick #1 is to do the dishes!
 Dirty dishes seem to multiply quickly and can even gather in places they shouldn’t!
-It’s important to keep up with the dishes so the old food doesn’t attract fruit flies or mold.
+It’s important to keep up with the dishes so the old food doesn’t attract fruit flies, ants or mold.
 So get going on those dirty dishes; I’m always amazed at the difference a clean counter can make in my home!

 Dirty laundry and clothes